 You must always find time to brush up on your skills.
 Even if it's just an hour each day.
 Read a book.
 Watch some training videos.
 Attend a class.
 Go to an interesting workshop.
 A great top tip is to write a daily blog – it will help you to learn new things, keep up with industry news and discover new skills.

 Stuck dilemma #6: You hate your work

-If you're feeling really low, you could be suffering from burnout – in which case read these top tips to help you manage and recover from burnout.
+If you're feeling low, you could be suffering from burnout – in which case read these top tips to help you manage and recover from burnout.
 Remember, you are in control of your own business and your life.
 You can easily make changes to make freelancing enjoyable again.
 It might mean losing a few stressful clients or getting some office space to separate home and work life.
-Whatever you need to do, just do it!
-The world is still your oyster and you should never be afraid to make changes.
+Whatever you need to do, do it!
+The world is still your oyster, and you should never be afraid to make changes.
 Change is good!